 WHAT WE DO

-The Knowles Science Teaching Foundation supports collaborative studies of practice by KSTF teaching fellows, senior fellows and staff.
+The Knowles Science Teaching Foundation supports collaborative studies of practice by KSTF Fellows and staff.
 These studies deepen our understanding of practitioner inquiry, its influence on teacher and student learning, and the impact on teacher leadership and professional identity.
-To that end, KSTF:
+To that end, the KSTF research program: